 I haven’t always had the best relationship with coffee – which is odd given how much I enjoy it these days.
-When I was younger, I remember taking a sip of cheap coffee that was loaded with cream and extra sugar.
-It was vile and in that moment I swore I would never drink the stuff as an adult.
-That all changed years later when someone offered me a cup of black coffee made from freshly roaster beans.
+When I was younger, I remember taking a sip of cheap coffee loaded with cream and extra sugar.
+It was vile, and at that moment, I swore I would never drink the stuff as an adult.
+That all changed years later when someone offered me a cup of black coffee made from freshly roasted beans.
 I accepted it out of courtesy and am sure glad I did.
 It was magical!

 Since then, I’ve enjoyed small-batch coffee from a variety of Coffee Roasters.
 In fact, it is how I start most days – grinding beans and filling my home with the aroma of coffee.
 I don’t think of myself as a coffee snob, but I suppose in some ways I am.
 If it is pre-ground and comes from a grocery store, I won’t touch it.
 It has to be hot; it has to be black, and the fresher, the better!

 As much as I enjoy a nice cup of coffee, I find it even better when it has a memory associated with it.
 For example – on a brisk Sunday before the winter chill set in, Untamed Ride and I decided to ride out to Maxatawny, PA and visit Firehouse Coffee.
 Neither of us had been there before, and it seemed like it might be a cool place to visit.